 Camping vacations don’t get much better than the Tucson area.
 Pleasantly cool piney mountains cloak the Southern swath of the state, filled with canyons and cliff dwellings.
-In the area are hundreds of golf courses and reliable sunshine make the region a favorite escape from winter.
+In the area are hundreds of golf courses and reliable sunshine makes the region a favorite escape from winter.
 The fragile Sonoran Desert sweeps across the state’s southwestern quadrant, featuring stunning desert scenery highlighted by the iconic saguaro cactus.
 Your RV will make the perfect base camp for all of Arizona's attractions.

 Tucson, Arizona is home to the nation's largest cacti.
 The giant Saguaro is the universal symbol of the American west.
 These majestic plants, found only in a small portion of the United States, are protected by Saguaro National Park, to the East and West of the modern city of Tucson.
 Here you have a chance to see these enormous cacti, silhouetted by the beauty of a magnificent desert sunset.